Scientists Discover Light Conversion in Free Space

 In new findings published in Nature npj Quantum Information, a team of researchers from Louisiana State University and the National Autonomous University of Mexico demonstrate that the statistical fluctuations of the electromagnetic field, which define different kinds of light, can be modified upon propagation, leading to the modification of its quantum properties of coherence.

-The theoretical study entitled “Multiphoton quantum van Cittert-Zernike Theorem” involves collaborative research from Chenglong You, research assistant professor, Ashe Miller, postdoctoral researcher and Omar Magana-Loaiza, associate professor from the LSU Quantum Photonics Laboratory, along with Roberto de J. León-Montiel, associate professor, UNAM’s Institute of Nuclear Sciences.
+The theoretical study entitled “Multiphoton quantum van Cittert-Zernike Theorem” involves collaborative research from Chenglong You, research assistant professor, Ashe Miller, Phd researcher and Omar Magana-Loaiza, associate professor from the LSU Quantum Photonics Laboratory, along with Roberto de J. León-Montiel, associate professor, UNAM’s Institute of Nuclear Sciences.

 “Remarkably, the van Cittert-Zernike theorem has constituted one of the pillars of classical optics for almost a century” said Magana-Loaiza.
 “This fundamental theorem provides the formalism to describe the modification of the classical coherence properties of optical fields upon propagation.
 However, the description of the evolution of the quantum properties of coherence of optical systems through the van Cittert-Zernike theorem had remained elusive.”